 PROTECTIVE MEASURES:

-The safety team leader will, in conjunction with the proper departmental official, establish and enforce all required measures to protect the organization’s property and employees, such as fire fighting equipment, fire drills, and regular maintenance programs.
+The safety team leader will, in conjunction with the proper departmental official, establish and enforce all required measures to protect the organization’s property and employees, regular maintenance programs and regularly scheduled drills.

 In some areas, steel-toed shoes may be required.
-Safety glasses must be worn in some work areas.
-On some jobs, dust masks are required.
+Protective equipment such as, ear protection, safety glasses, dust masks, or gloves may be required in certain areas.
 Proper protective equipment items may be obtained from the supervisor.

 HAZARDOUS MATERIAL PROGRAM:

 All clients and employees will be kept informed about, and have access to information on, all toxic/hazardous substances in the workplace.
-The information is posted in the area where the material is being used and the offices of the Production Coordinator, Store Managers, and the Human Resource Director.
+The information is posted in the area where the material is being used and and/or in the offices of the manager at each location.

 All clients and employees will be made aware of hazardous materials and how to safely use them.
-Failure to use them properly will result in disciplinary action which may include termination.
+Failure to use them properly will result in disciplinary action up to and including termination.

 DRESS AND WORK ENVIRONMENT RULES: